philipgrivell/primes/README.md

 You can add the http header "Accept" with value "application/xml" to return xml.

+You can also add the param algorithm using either "standard" (check primes using division) or "sieve" (using the Sieve of Eratosthenes algorithm).
+If not specified the standard algorithm is used.

 ### Limitations
 Accept http header does not work when deployed to CloudFoundry.